AttorneyOnline/docs/AO Documentation/docs/authoring/theme documentation/Overview.md

 			thin\
 			wider\
 ```
 In this example, if the `thin` subtheme is chosen, it will use the `KFO 2x Theme` folder for a basis, and then elements included in the `thin` subtheme will be used instead of the elements in `KFO 2x Theme`.
-Partial `.ini` and `.edits
+Partial `.ini` and `.css` edits will act in the same manner.

 Currently, the client makes no attempts to differentiate folders for the main theme (such as the `effects` folder) from subtheme folders.

+#### Parent Themes

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1NTM5OTgzNCwtNzQyODA1MTgxLC0xNz
-Y1NjE3OTA4LDE3NDQzMTA4MzVdfQ==
+eyJoaXN0b3J5IjpbODQyMzY1MjIyLC03NDI4MDUxODEsLTE3Nj
+U2MTc5MDgsMTc0NDMxMDgzNV19
 -->